Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Lismore Surrounds recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Lismore Surrounds has received approximately 51 dwelling approvals annually over the past five financial years, totalling 258 homes.
-In FY-26, 11 approvals have been recorded to date.
-On average, 1.9 new residents per year per dwelling constructed were noted between FY-21 and FY-25.
-The average construction value of new properties is $285,000, aligning with regional trends.
+In FY-26 to date, 12 approvals have been recorded.
+On average, 1.9 new residents per year per dwelling were added between FY-21 and FY-25.
+The average construction cost of new properties is $285,000.

 Frequently Asked Questions - Development